 Thus, devotion to the people we care about is one of the key elements of happiness!

 In a healthy relationship, both people feel connected and supported.
 Both people feel like they can be themselves without feeling judged or misunderstood.
 And both people feel like they’re able to give and receive love.

-To enjoy all these positive emotions and benefits of healthy relationships, you have to be willing to put some time and energy into cultivating them.
+To enjoy all these positive emotions and benefits of healthy relationships, you must be willing to put some time and energy into cultivating them.

 Cultivation is the process of preparing and managing land for crops.
 It involves tilling the soil, planting seeds, watering the plants, and removing weeds.

-Similarly, cultivating a relationship means doing things that help it grow and blossom.
-It’s about cultivating the emotional bond between two people.
+Similarly, cultivating a relationship means doing things that help the relationship grow and blossom.
+It’s about developing the emotional bond between two people.

-In other words, you have to take an active role in your own relationships.
+In other words, you must take an active role in your relationships.
 You can’t just sit back and expect things to happen.
 You have to maintain them by doing things that make the relationship stronger.